Keystone-Strategy/OpenXAI/README.md

 - This distribution of OpenXAI may not work with any model except an EBM.
 The PGU/PGI computation has been modified to take into account the EBM's predict_proba() function.
 - I have also added an EBM explainer class that calculates global feature importance.
 I am still in the process of testing it on other datasets since I had to mod the output quite a bit to account for only the original features (EBM sometimes gives combined importances of more than 1 feature).
 - You can find my EBM notebook (*OpenXAI+EBM.ipynb*) under the KS_Notebooks folder.

+02/13/2022
+- Added support for EBM local and show() as an explainer argument.

 [**Website**](https://open-xai.github.io/) | [**arXiv Paper**](https://arxiv.org/abs/2206.11104)